 There is happy news this Halloween for our traveling friends from all over the world.
-Those who joined The Adventures of Kiara Yew or read our articles on Romanian folklore already know that we discovered a lot of mythical villains by now.
+Those who joined The Adventures of Kiara Yew or read our articles on Romanian folklore already know that we have discovered a lot of mythical villains by now.
 We thought this year a great idea for a Halloween costume would be the impersonation of a bogeyman or a bogeywoman.
 Why is the Bogeyman a villain by definition?
 Why has it been so popular in many cultures around the globe?
 You will find out all about that in what follows.
 Meanwhile, suffice to say Romanians have their own bogeyman version and its called the Bau Bau.

 The Bau-Bau Or The Bogeyman Legend in Romania

 The Bogeyman legend in Romania is connected to the myth of fearing “the other” or “the stranger.”
 Parents and tutors often threaten naughty or misbehaving children with the Bau-Bau, who is going to come and kidnap them.
 The threat is usually followed, in the narration, by the parent offering to protect the child from the menace, only if the child starts to behave, to restore his/her authority.
 That is how the bogeyman legend parenting model is carried in all countries where the bogeyman exists.